 Buy it if…

-You want one of the best TVs this year
+You want one of the best TVs of 2021

 While there are more expensive options out there with a higher peak brightness, the LG C1 is that perfect balance between price and performance.
 You’re getting 99% of the performance of the top-tier TVs without cleaning out your bank account.
 It’s more expensive than some budget models, true, but its moderately expensive price tag is well worth it.